-Another idea I love is to set up a meeting with the donor or donor's family: volunteers often will have the most hands-on experience with the item or collection depending on the project and donors like to talk to the people who worked with the material.
+Set up a meeting with the donor or donor's family: volunteers often will have the most hands-on experience with the item/collection depending on the project and donors like to talk to the people who worked with the material.
 We did that once with an internship that I helped to coordinate and it was a great experience for the intern, the donor, and the organization.
-You can also potentially get the media to cover this story or at least put it in your newsletter.

 For students, especially, you can keep a log of their hours, tasks, and accomplishments and give it to them at the end of their project so that it is documented, or add deliverables from the project to the student's internship portfolio.
 (As a bonus for yourself, you can also use the information you gave to the student to justify the project or garner additional support for it or another rendition of it.
 You can link to project deliverables in the annual report or departmental reports, or even a newsletter!)
-Also, if you are going to present about the project at a conference or use it for a poster, offer the student the opportunity to join you and assist.
+If you are going to present about the project at a conference or use it for a poster, allow the student to assist.